sermons/faith-return/slides/slides.md

 [James 5:9-10 (NIV) (p.5/6)](# "ref")

 >>>
++ prophets: Is6:11 seeing but not perceiving
-+ prophets: Jeremiah?
+  + Jeremiah?
-+ Hab, how long?
++ Hab 1:2 how long

 ---
 [11](# "ref")